JamesFahey/project4-scrawndogmedia/README.md

 I originally wanted to assign each event type a particular image so once the user had selected their event, on their event page it would generate the image on the html card.
 Discussing this with my mentor he advised this could become repetitive seeing the same images.
 Allowing the user to select their own image adds more choice to the customer while making it more personal to them.

+When signing up for an account if the user completed the optional email field they would get a server error 500.
+This was due to the backend unable to access or deal with the email.
+I added the code “EMAIL_BACKEND = 'django.core.mail.backends.console.EmailBackend'” taken from stackoverflow and it resolved the issue.

 ### Features to be implemented

 ### Payment method